-- The results of student evaluations, of all modules, are reported to module leaders and reviewed by the Programme Committee as part of annual programme review. - Findings related to the programme from the annual Postgraduate Taught Experience Survey (PTES), and from regular surveys of the apprenticeship/ student experience conducted by the University, are subjected to careful analysis and a planned response at programme and School level. - Feedback received from representatives of apprentices on the programme is considered and acted on at regular meetings of the Student Staff Voice Committee.
+- The evaluation results, of all modules, are reported to module leaders and reviewed by the Programme Committee as part of annual programme review. - Findings related to the programme from the annual National Student Survey (NSS), and from regular surveys of the apprentice/ student experience conducted by the University, are subjected to careful analysis and a planned response at programme and School level. - Feedback received from representatives of apprentices is considered and acted on at regular meetings of the Student Staff Voice Committee.